mattjegan/mattjegan.github.io/_posts/2018-4-22-Getting-started-with-Python-testing.md

             self.assertEqual(response, correct_sequence[index])

     def test_raise_value_error_on_negative_input(self):
-        self.assertRaises(ValueError, fibonacci, -1)
+        with pytest.raises(ValueError):
+            fibonacci(-1)
 ```

-All we need to do to test that `fibonacci` raises a `ValueError` on `-1` is to use the `assertRaises` method, generously provided by `TestCase`.
-As the name suggests, it checks that the first argument (an exception type) is raised by calling the second argument (some callable) with the remaining arguments provided.
+To test that `fibonacci` raises a `ValueError` on `-1` we can use the `pytest.raises` context manager as shown above. `pytest.raises` takes our exception type and then passes the test if the code in the scope of the `with` block raises that type of exception.

 ## Running Our Tests
 Now that we have our initial tests, it's time to run them.
 To do this, simply run: